 Your makeup and hair stylist will let you know how long they need to get you and your party ready, and what time they need to start.
-Whether you are doing your own hair and makeup, or are having professionals, always make sure that you allow plenty of extra time to allow for some unexpected delays.
-It is better to be ready an hour before you need to be to enjoy some extra spare and relaxed moments with your bridesmaids, to enjoy a glass of champagne before you leave, rather than being stressed and panicking about time at the very last minute.
+Whether you are doing your own hair and makeup or are having professionals, always make sure that you allow plenty of extra time to allow for some unexpected delays.
+It is always better to be ready an hour before you heading to the wedding ceremony rather than being stressed and panicking about time at the very last minute.

-From a photography point of view, your photographer will prefer if you are ready early, to get all the shots he need and then head over to the church or ceremony venue well in advance, to capture photos of guests arriving and the groom looking nervously waiting.
-No one wants to arrive at the church or ceremony venue late.
+From a photography point of view, your photographer will prefer if you are ready early, to get all the photographs he need and then head over to the church or ceremony venue well in advance, to capture moments of guests arriving and the groom looking nervously waiting.
+No one wants to arrive at the wedding ceremony late.

-Pro Tips: Find a space with plenty of natural light and neutral colors for you and your bridesmaids to get ready in.
+Pro Tips: Find a space with plenty of natural lightning and neutral colors for you and your bridesmaids to get ready in.
 Preferably a large room so it won’t feel cramped.
-There has to be suitable space for hair and makeup, but also enough room to have your bridesmaids help you get into the dress.
-As a photographer, I want to be able to move around and get photos from several different angles if possible.
+There has to be suitable space for hair and makeup but also enough room to have your bridesmaids help you get into the dress and photographer to be able to move around and get photographs from several different angles if possible.

-Keep a space clean as you don’t want to be surprised to see a mess in the background of your photos.
-Usually photographer will clean background if needed but keep in mind, that is not photographer’s duty.
+Keep a space clean as you don’t want to be surprised to see a mess in the background of your wedding photographs.
+Usually, photographer will clean background if needed but keep in mind that is not photographer’s duty.